 Child care for former TAFDC recipients

-Service needs recognized by EEC include
+Child care needs recognized by EEC include

 - you are working,

-- you are participating in education or training, or
+- you are participating in education or training,

-Department of Early Education and Care Financial Assistance Policy Guide.
+Department of Early Education and Care, Financial Assistance Policy Guide.

-- If you are not eligible for a Transitional or ESP referral from DTA, you can apply for child care at the Child Care Resource and Referral Agency, at an agency that has contracts to provide child care, or by calling Mass 211 (dial 2-1-1 from your landline or 877-211-6277 from your cell phone).
-You will have to go on a waiting list unless you are homeless have another priority for immediate access.
-If you had subsidized child care within the previous three months that was suspended temporarily (for example, because of summer break or travel out of state), you may have a priority for continuing to receive child care through EEC.
+- If you are not eligible for Transitional or other DTA-approved child care, you can apply for child care at the Child Care Resource and Referral Agency, at an agency that has contracts to provide child care, or by calling Mass 211 (dial 2-1-1 from your landline or 877-211-6277 from your cell phone).
+You will have to go on a wait list unless you are homeless have another priority for immediate access.
+If you had subsidized child care within the previous three months that was suspended temporarily (for example, because of travel out of state), you may have a priority for continuing to receive child care through EEC.

-- Former TAFDC recipients are eligible for Transitional or ESP child care even if they received assistance for a very short time.
+- Former TAFDC recipients are eligible for Transitional child care even if they received assistance for a very short time.
 If you lose your job and expect to get unemployment insurance benefits, you may want to apply for TAFDC before your unemployment benefits begin.
 Although you may not be eligible for TAFDC once unemployment benefits start, you will be eligible for child care as a former TAFDC recipient once you start working again.

-- You may be able to get a DTA referral for child care during the first 12 months after your TAFDC case closes if you are receiving unemployment insurance benefits, and you are participating in a “Section 30” training program approved by the Division of Unemployment Assistance.
+- You may be able to get a DTA referral for child care after your TAFDC case closes if you are receiving unemployment insurance benefits, and you are participating in a “Section 30” training program approved by the Division of Unemployment Assistance.
 Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, to find out more about how to get into a Section 30 program.